 - Consider the role of colors and symbols that the girls might use in their ceremony.

 Bridging is an important transition in a Girl Scout's life.
 It's a defining moment when a girl becomes aware of her achievements and is ready for new adventures and responsibilities.
 Celebrating this change should be fun, personalized, and memorable for everyone involved.
 And most of all, it should be designed by the girls in true partnership with adults.

 Bridging ceremonies usually take place at the beginning or end of the Girl Scout year and can have three parts:

 - Opening: Guests are welcomed and the tone is set.

 - Main section: The ceremony is explained and the girls celebrate moving from one level to the next.

 - Closing: Girls can participate in friendship circles and thank their guests.

 Each of the ceremony's parts offers plenty of room for the girls' creativity and individuality.
 The ceremony should always focus on paying tribute to Girl Scouts as they move forward.

 A flag ceremony honors the American flag as the symbol of our country and all the hopes, dreams, and people it represents.
-If your group includes girls from other countries, they can honor their flags, too, and conduct an international flag ceremony.
+If your group includes girls from other countries, invite them to honor their flags too, and together conduct an international flag ceremony.
 Flag ceremonies may be used for:

 - Opening or closing meetings